 Collection maintenance and weeding are important components of a school library's collection management system.
 The collection should be reviewed on a consistent basis for accuracy, currency, usage, range, and subject area gaps.
 Collection maintenance involves care of materials, accurate and efficient shelving, cleaning, checking digital materials for broken links and sufficient coverage and usage, and evaluating all resources for accuracy, currency, and relevancy.
 Weeding (or the deselection of material) is an important part of the collection maintenance process.
 In addition to evaluating materials for accuracy, currency, and relevancy, the following should also be considered: space limitations, edition, format, physical condition, and the number of copies available.
-Weeding should not be used as a tool for the removal of controversial materials.
+Read on to learn more!